 Participants in the Advocate Track experience a curriculum designed to equip adults engaged in parish and campus ministry to better reach out, serve, and mentor young pastoral musicians.
 By working with master practitioners, participants study both the theoretical frameworks and practical strategies necessary to be effective in promoting the inclusion and empowerment of youth.
 The primary components of the Advocate Track curriculum include:

 Liturgical formation sessions provide an opportunity for participants of both the Advocate and Youth Tracks to learn together.
 Each session breaks open and explores a key component necessary to our understanding of the liturgical life of the church.
-Topics include “The Foundations of Ritual Music,” “The Three Judgements: Pastoral, Musical, Liturgical,” “Holistic Approaches to Liturgy Planning,” and “Understanding Models of the Church.”
+The topics offered change each year.
+Topics offered in the past include “The Foundations of Ritual Music,” “The Three Judgements: Pastoral, Musical, Liturgical,” “Holistic Approaches to Liturgy Planning,” and “Understanding Models of the Church.”